bakins/minikube-prometheus-demo/README.md

 [Kubernetes service account](http://kubernetes.io/docs/user-guide/service-accounts/)
 to access the Kubernetes API.

-To deploy this to the cluster run `kubectl create -f prometheus-config.yaml`.
+To deploy this to the cluster run `kubectl apply -f prometheus-config.yaml`.
 You can view this by running `kubectl get configmap --namespace=monitoring prometheus-config -o yaml`.
 You can also see this in the Kubernetes Dashboard.